HackwithArpon/Iot-Based_Patient-Health-Monitoring-System-/README.md

 • Connectivity
 • People & Processes

+With tons of new healthcare technology start-ups, IoT is rapidly revolutionizing the healthcare industry.
+In this project, we have designed the IoT Based Patient Health Monitoring System using ESP8266 & Arduino.
+The IoT platform used in this project is ThingSpeak.
+ThingSpeak is an open-source Internet of Things (IoT) application and API to store and retrieve data from things using the HTTP protocol over the Internet or via a Local Area Network.
+This IoT device could read the pulse rate and surrounding temperature and update them to an IoT platform.
+This Health Monitoring System simulates two major aspects of health and wellbeing :
+**i) Human Body Temperature, ii) Heart Beat Rate.**
+It presents the numerical value of these two aspects and maintains a data logger system where the patient’s data can be stored and received for medical history and check-up purpose collectively.
+Along with that the output values can be viewed through waveform chart.
+The circuit output values in the LED represent the current heartbeat, time in second, heartbeat per minute and body temperature.

 **Objectives:**

 ● To design a portable health monitoring system, which measures the patient’s body